 So it turns out that the fate of the German economy also depends on global developments.
 Above all, Donald Trump as the new US president will play a decisive role.

 The fears are great.
 But something completely different could also happen, bank analyst Gertrud Traud told ARD.
 “Perhaps countries and international organizations will start to cooperate better again.
-Geopolitical tensions could decrease and planning certainty would increase.
-To this can be added the technological progress that would lead to an increase in productivity on a global scale.“
+Geopolitical tensions may decrease and planning certainty will increase.
+Technological progress could also be added to this, which would lead to an increase in productivity on a global scale.“

-For the German economy, this would mean a lot that growth would at best reach one percent, which would dispel the dark clouds on the horizon, summarizes the German public-law media.
+For the German economy, it would mean a lot that growth would at best reach one percent, which would dispel the dark clouds on the horizon, the German public-law media summarizes.